rominalodolo/first-next-tailwind-app/README.md

 ![image](https://user-images.githubusercontent.com/83961643/226198098-ebbf0878-2dec-4139-854c-712d37ba60e0.png)

 You can use multiple CSS files and you can mention them in the `postcss.config.js` file in the plugins section.
+Plugins are your javascript functions which help you write CSS in js.

+## Typography